Our people are the key to our success and we are proud of the pioneering and ground-breaking work they carry out that can transform a patient’s life.

 Culture and values

-Our three core values, Vision, Commitment and Menschlichkeit, shape how we work and are at the heart of every decision the business makes.
-For more information on how we are evolving culture within the business, please see pages 22 and 23 of the 2021 Annual Report.
+Our four core values, Vision, Patient First, Commitment and Menschlichkeit, shape how we work and are at the heart of every decision the business makes.
+For more information on how we are evolving culture within the business, please see pages 14 and 15 of the 2022 Annual Report.

 Diversity and inclusion